UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 1) all hosts (robots/jetsons) and the control node (machine that is running ansible) are on the same network.

+2) The ip addresses for all robots/jetsons are known.
+If you are unsure of the IP Addresses, connect to the tbots router and go to 192.168.0.1.
+Look under basic/wireless clients to find the jetson IP addresses.
+The jetsons should be called "robot".
+If you don't see the Jetsons, connect the Jetson to the router with an ethernet cable and check 192.168.0.1 again.
+The jetsons should be under wired clients.
+With a wired connection, you can ssh and use nmtui to connect it to the wifi.

-2) all hosts have installed the necessary dependencies.
+3) all hosts have installed the necessary dependencies.
 This can be done by running the `setup_nano.sh` script through Ansible via the command
 `bazel run :run_ansible --cpu=jetson_nano -- -pb setup_nano.yml -ho {ip addresses of hosts} -pwd {robot_ssh_password} `

 ### How To Run an Ansible Playbook